nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 #### VPC Peering - Stretched Network

 The following diagram shows what we intend to achieve with our cross-regional network.
 We will use AWS's VPC peering to achieve this seamlessly.
-We will test that we can reach each region with a simple yet powerful chat application.
+We will test that we can reach each region with a simple yet powerful network tool.

 ![aws-vpc-stretch.png](aws-vpc-stretch.png)

 - **Paris VPC** 🇫🇷
-    - Under Your VPCs --> Peering Connections, create a new peering connection.
+    - Under Your VPCs &rarr; Peering Connections, create a new peering connection.
     - Name it 'my-pc-to-london-1'.
     - As the VPC ID (Requester), select the VPC we created earlier.
     - Select another VPC to peer with in another region; in our example, it's London (eu-west-2).
 Enter the VPC ID for the VPC in London.

   ![rtb-london-add-pc.png](rtb-london-add-pc.png)

 - **London VPC** 🏴󠁧󠁢󠁥󠁮󠁧󠁿
-    - Go to the London VPCs --> Peering Connections and accept the request made from the Paris VPC.
+    - Go to the London VPCs &rarr; Peering Connections and accept the request made from the Paris VPC.
 You might be prompted to update the routing table.
 If so, accept it.
     - Update the routing table:
         - **Target:** VPC peering
         - **Destination:** Paris CIDR 172.33.0.0/16

   ![rtb-paris-add-pc.png](rtb-paris-add-pc.png)

-#### Chat Application (using `nc` Netcat)
+#### Messaging 'chat' (using `nc` Netcat)

-From the London EC2 instance, start an `nc` server on port 3000:
+From the London EC2 instance, start an `nc` server on port 3000 with the following switches:

 ```sh
 nc -l -k -p 3000